ydoherty/CoastSat.PlanetScope/README.md

 Results and plots are saved in '...CoastSat.PlanetScope/outputs/site_name/shoreline outputs'.

-## **Known Issues & Development Opportunities**

-The following issues have been identified by users and workarounds are presented below.
-My availability to maintain and update this repo is limited so user feedback, bug fixes and devlopments are encouraged!
-- Inability to select reference image - comment out [this](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-828644872) section of code.
-See [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-840894375) for explanation.
-- Environment and GDAL installation issues - see [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-830543064).
-Partially resolved (09/21) with alternate installation environment (environment_alt.yml) provided.
-- Arosics raises an error when running cell 1.3 (image co-registration) in spyder on windows.
-This appears to be due to the way arosics handles multiprocessing.
-A workaround is to copy and run the code directly in the spyder terminal or to run using a selection and F9.
-- Currently the udm2 useable pixel filter is not supported and a conversion into the old udm format is used.
-An updated udm2 processing step may improve error detection.
-- The PSB.SD sensor type (see [here](https://developers.planet.com/docs/apis/data/sensors)) was released while this project was in its final stages of development.
-Utilisation of these additional 4 image bands may be an opportunity to further improve shoreline accuracy.

 ## **Training Neural-Network Classifier**

-Due to the preliminary stage of testing, validation has only been completed at Narrabeen-Collaroy beach (Sydney, Australia).
-As such, the NN classifier is optimised for this site and may perform poorly at sites with differing sediment composition.
-It is recommended a new classifier be trained for such sites.
+Due to the preliminary stage of testing, validation was primarily completed at Narrabeen-Collaroy beach in Sydney, Australia.
+As such, the NN classifier is optimised for this site and may perform poorly at alternate sites with differing sediment composition.
+It is recommended a new classifier be trained for such regions.

 Steps are provided in "...CoastSat.PlanetScope/coastsat_ps/classifier/train_new_classifier.py".
 - Instructions are in this file and based of the CoastSat classifier training [methods](https://github.com/kvos/CoastSat/blob/master/doc/train_new_classifier.md).